shadrach16/vb2-code-engine/README.md

 ## ⚙️ How It Works (High-Level)

-`vb2 Coder` operates on a sophisticated AI model trained to understand natural language prompts and architectural patterns.
+`vb2 Coder` operates on a Gemini AI model to understand natural language prompts and architectural patterns.
 When a request is made (either through a direct prompt or via a structured input like our Micro-Service Marketplace):

 1.  **Idea Interpretation:** The AI processes the request, breaking it down into core functionalities and technical requirements.